 Garrison Hall — north entrance; Photo by Marsha Miller

-The IHS expects to appoint four resident fellows for 2013-14 whose work engages with the year's theme of Histories of Darkness and Light (see Theme page for description).
+The IHS expects to appoint four resident fellows for 2015-16 whose work engages with the year's theme of Histories of Darkness and Light (see Theme page for description).

 Fellowships are available for all ranks.
 They are not restricted to historians, but projects must have significant historical content.

 Please note the following changes to the fellowship program as the terms are different from previous years.

 Fellowships for tenure-track and tenured faculty will provide stipends equal to half salary up to $50,000 per year, and are available for the year or (pro-rated) for the semester.
 Applicants may combine IHS fellowships with sabbatical funds, other support from their home institutions or external grants.
 (Total funds may not exceed annual salary for the year of the fellowship.)

 Please note that the IHS will not provide medical insurance for tenure-track or tenured faculty, and applicants are required to make appropriate individual arrangements with their home institutions.

 Post-doctoral and independent scholars